MrWinston700/train_app/README.md

 # Video Walkthrough

-# real_world_math_frontend (front end)
+# train_app

-This was built using a Rails API back end, which communicates with the front end, built with React and Redux.
+This project was built entirely from the rails ecosystem

 ## Overview